ntustison/Histograms/Text/intro.md

   of the intensity histogram using a customized hierarchical k-means algorithm [@Kirby:2012aa;@Kirby:2012ab], and
-* Gaussian mixture modeling (GMM) of the intensity histogram with Markov random field (MRF) spatial prior modeling [@Tustison:2011aa].
+* Gaussian mixture modeling (GMM) of the intensity histogram with Markov random field (MRF) spatial prior modeling [@Tustison:2011aa]

-We purposely couch these algorithms within the context of the intensity histogram for facilitating comparison.
+where each of these algorithms has been contextualized in terms of the intensity histogram for facilitating comparison.

 An early semi-automated technique used to compare smokers and never-smokers